-NICNAS provided information sessions for registrants as part of our ongoing commitment to increase awareness of our functions as the industrial chemicals regulator and of the obligations of introducers of industrial chemicals.
-We will continue this program in future years, ensuring industry is kept aware of changes to legislation and requirements under the Act.
+As part of NICNAS’s ongoing commitment to increase awareness of its functions as industrial chemicals regulator – and of the obligations of introducers of industrial chemicals – NICNAS provided free information sessions for registrants in 2005-06 and will continue to do so in future years, ensuring that industry is made aware of changes to legislation and requirements under the Act.

 Information sessions covering NICNAS Registration, new chemical notification and record keeping took place in

 The training sessions were well received with excellent feedback, most attendees finding the sessions extremely worthwhile and informative.
 The sessions also highlighted registrants’ educational needs for future attention.

 Training sessions proved an effective way of informing industry groups about compliance and the regulation of industrial chemicals.